 Joyce Zylberberg Serman, general co-ordinator, Film Commission Chile

 Need to know

-- DON’T assume you need a translator: Chilean crews are generally bilingual.
+- DON’T assume you need a translator on set.
+Chilean crews are generally bilingual.